zqwerty/NLU/multiwoz/annotation/Multiwoz data analysis.md

 #### Span info

 For slots of **Inform, Select, Recommend, Book, OfferBook, NoBook, NoOffer** dialog act that have non-binary value, use rule to annotate the value occurrence.
+Cover 98.86% of these slots.

 - Exactly match
 - Digit alias ("one" for 1)